sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push-customclient/cp-mobile-dev-kit-push-customclient.md

     <!-- border -->![MDK](img-1.19.png)

-    To configure push notifications for the App ID `com.sap.mdk.demo`, a Client SSL Certificate is required that will allow the notification server to connect to the Apple Push Notification Service.
+    To configure push notifications for the provided App ID, a Client SSL Certificate is required that will allow the notification server to connect to the Apple Push Notification Service.
 Each App ID requires its own Client SSL Certificate.

     Click **Create Certificate** to start the process for creating the needed `.cer` file.